letanure/interview-training/docs/01-project-setup/implementation.md

 ### Step 2: Template Selection

-When running `npm create vite@latest`, I was presented with these options:
+When running `npm create vite@latest`, the available template options are:

 ```
 │  ○ TypeScript